flarum/docs/user/installation.md

     sudo yum install composer
   ```

-Once Composer is installed you'll then need to run this command in the location where Flarum should be installed:
+Once Composer is installed you'll then need to run this command in the location where Flarum should be **installed**:
   ```
     composer create-project flarum/flarum . --stability=beta
   ```